Blockstream/docs/liquid/developer-guide/confidential-transactions.rst

 And so we can confirm that Bob's wallet can view the actual amounts being sent and received in this transaction.
 This is because the blinded transaction was sent from Bob's own wallet and so it has access to the required data to unblind the amount values.
 You will also see two other properties and their values within the two details sections: "amountblinder" and "assetblinder".
 These indicate that both the asset amount and the type of asset were blinded.
 This ensures that wallets without knowledge of the blinding key are prevented from viewing them.

-Looking at the transaction from Alice's wallet we would expect both amount and type to be unknown.
-Checking this using Alice's wallet we may initially get an error, we will see why shortly.
+Looking at the transaction from Alice's wallet, we would expect both amount and type to be unknown as they were sent using a Confidential Transaction.

 In order to check Alice's view of the transaction, we need Alice's node to use the value of the transaction id that we stored in the TXID variable in Bob's terminal session.
 When our code examples use a variable that was set by the other node like this, we will assume that you will set the variable across terminal sessions.
 This can be done by using echo to print the value within one terminal session, copying the value, and then setting it within the other node's terminal session, like so: